This is Information Sheet 295 (INFO 295).

 Conditions of our ongoing relief

-In addition to the general obligations on you as an AFS licensee, our new regulatory approach will impose specific obligations on you as an operator of an employee entitlement scheme as conditions of the ongoing relief that is available from the managed investment, product disclosure and hawking provisions.
+In addition to the general obligations on you as an AFS licensee, our instrument imposes specific obligations on you as an operator of an employee entitlement scheme as conditions of the ongoing relief that is available.

 The key conditions of relief will include: